USS Anthedon (AS-24) on 24 September 1944

 Class Notes:

-On 16 Feb 43 the Auxiliary Vessels Board reported that further analysis showed that interposing one AS in the CVE production run would materially delay the CVE program, and that due to the urgent need for additional CVEs this delay was unacceptable.
-In addition, the Maximum War Effort program called for two more C3 type submarine tenders in 1944, and the the Board concluded that a fourth ship was also necessary to service the 188 submarines expected to be in service by the end of 1944 on the basis of one tender for every 12 submarines.
-It therefore recommended cancelling the single AS at Tacoma and instead acquiring from the Maritime Commission four C3 hulls then on order at Ingalls.
-The Maritime Commission agreed in May 1943, although with reluctance, to the transfer of four Ingalls hulls, provided the Navy convert them elsewhere, and the contract at Tacoma for AS-23 was cancelled on 31 Jul 43.
+On 6 Feb 43 BuShips reported to VCNO that further analysis showed that interposing one AS in the ACV production run would materially delay the CVE program, and that due to the urgent need for additional ACVs this delay was unacceptable.
+The Bureau recommended instead acquiring and converting HAWAIIAN SHIPPER, whose sister ship was then being converted to AS-22.
+VCNO replied on 13 Feb 43 that HAWAIIAN SHIPPER was not available, that the Maximum War Effort program called for two more C3 type submarine tenders in 1944, and that a fourth ship would also be needed to service the 188 submarines expected to be in service by the end of 1944 on the basis of one tender for every 12 submarines.
+VCNO concluded that the best solution was to cancel the single AS at Tacoma and instead acquire from the Maritime Commission four C3-S-A2 hulls then on order at Ingalls.
+On 16 Feb 43 the Auxiliary Vessels Board recommended adopting this plan.
+After resisting for two months the Maritime Commission agreed in May 1943 to the transfer of the four Ingalls hulls, provided the Navy convert them elsewhere.
+MC hulls 429-431 and 856 were initially requested but hulls 856, 858, 860 and 861 were soon substituted.
+The contract at Tacoma for AS-23 was cancelled on 31 Jul 43.

 Ship Notes: